 How do breast implants affect pregnancies?

-To begin, breast implants will not impact your ability to get pregnant.
+To begin with, breast implants will not impact your ability to get pregnant.
 Even in the odd case that an implant pops, the material inside will not harm your body or the baby – although it should be removed as soon as possible.

-If you want to start a family one day and are also set on breast feeding, your surgeon will be able to narrow down the site of incision as well.
+If you want to start a family one day and are also set on breastfeeding, your surgeon will be able to narrow down the site of the incision as well.
 Incisions under the fold of the breast or armpit will be your best options, as an incision around the areola could complicate the feeding process.

 Can pregnancy ruin implants?

-Will you be able to breast feed with a breast augmentation?
+Will you be able to breastfeed with breast augmentation?

-Breast feeding is important to many mothers, but is it safe to have a baby feed while there is an implant inside?
+Breastfeeding is important to many mothers, but is it safe to have a baby feed while there is an implant inside?
 The answer is a resounding yes, it is perfectly safe.
-Occasionally, mothers can experience mastitis, which is similar the symptoms of a cold like soreness, fever and chills, however, this wont keep you from breast feeding.
+Occasionally, mothers can experience mastitis, which is similar to the symptoms of a cold like soreness, fever, and chills, however, this won’t keep you from breastfeeding.

 Yes, it is perfectly safe.

 The milk production will depend on the original state of the breast before the surgery.
-If you have a surgery to fix an underdeveloped breast, you might have trouble in general producing milk but pumping after nursing can help production.
+If you have surgery to fix an underdeveloped breast, you might have trouble, in general, producing milk but pumping after nursing can help production.